mbuchoff/mslearn-knowledge-mining/Instructions/Exercises/08-exercise-debug-search-issues.md

     ![A screenshot showing the issue resolved.](../media/08-media/error-fixed.png)
 1. Select **OK**.

-1. Now you need to make sure that your skillset is attached to an Azure AI Services resource, otherwise you'll hit the basic quote and the indexer will timeout.
+1. Now you need to make sure that your skillset is attached to an Azure AI Services resource, otherwise you'll hit the basic quota and the indexer will timeout.
 To do this, select **Skillsets** in the left pane, then select your **hotels-sample-skillset**.

     ![A screenshot showing the skillset list.](../media/08-media/update-skillset.png)
 1. Select the **AI Services** tab, then select the AI services resource in the list.